SamHjelmfelt/Ember/README.md

   1. Add multiple IPs to Host OS (N+1 for N nodes)
     * Use VMWare/VirtualBox/etc. to add network adaptors to the VM
     * For example, the threeNode-sample configuration requires 4 IPs: 1 for host, 3 for the cluster.
-  2. Limit SSH to a Single IP.
+  2. Limit SSH on host VM to a Single IP.
 By default, SSH listens on 0.0.0.0
      * Edit sshd_config
        ```
        vi /etc/ssh/sshd_config